NVQ Level 3 Electrical Online Courses With XS Training

 The Experienced Worker Assessment is for electricians who have been working in the industry for at least 5 years (not including time spent in full or part-time training) but have not formally completed an industry apprenticeship or equivalent Level 3 NVQ qualification.

-You will need to demonstrate knowledge, understanding and competence to the standard of the Level 3 electrotechnical apprenticeship.
+You will also need to demonstrate knowledge, understanding and competence to the standard of the Level 3 electrotechnical apprenticeship.
 There is a Skills Scan at the start of the process to assess this.

 It’s suitable for both self-employed and employed electricians who have worked for a number of years but have never gained full, formal recognition of their skills or experience.